mirichy419/MI.RICHY-BUG-BOT/README.md

  **2.DEPLOYMENT PROCESS**
 ### DEPLOY ON PANEL
-IF YOU DON'T HAVE A PANEL ACCOUNT CREATE ONE AND SERVER TO DEPLOY YOUR BUG BOT
+IF YOU DON'T HAVE A PANEL ACCOUNT CREATE ONE AND SERVER TO DEPLOY YOUR MI.RICH¥ BUG BOT
     <br>
     <a href='https://bot-hosting.net/?aff=1264676029318955030' target="_blank"><img alt='Panel' src='https://img.shields.io/badge/-Deploy-red?style=for-the-badge&logo=panel&logoColor=black'/></a>